isc-projects/kea/doc/sphinx/arm/hooks.rst

    Address: 192.2.1.100 has been released from a device with hardware address: hwtype=1 08:00:2b:02:3f:4e, client-id: 17:34:e2:ff:09:92:54 connected via relay at address: 192.2.16.33, circuit-id: 68:6f:77:64:79, remote-id: 87:f6:79:77:ef, subscriber-id: 1a:2b:3c:4d:5e:6f

-Similar result can be obtained if configuring ``request-parser-format`` only.
+A similar result can be obtained by configuring only ``request-parser-format``.

 Examples: